sdavidsson90/dotfiles/README.md

 ### What is this?
 This is an excerpt from my dotfiles.
 Do know that this is (continously) a work in progress.
-This is a static dump for sharing with people, and there won't be updates
+This is a static dump for sharing with people and there won't be updates.

 ### How to use it?
 The logic of this setup consists of two components: